cleipski/CropPredict/README.md

 The task is "to try and predict wheat yield for several counties in the United States."

 Considering the nature of the data, this formulation is somewhat open to interpretation.
 Generally, I would have liked to start by discussing the data and to better understand the eventual application or business incentive.
+Additional information and discussion with the stakeholders can help significantly in planning the general approach to a machine-learning problem.

 It was also unclear if the yield, which is reported on a county-wide basis, constitutes an average over all location in the county, or a sum.